jovi47/jovi47/README.md

 ## João Victor S.

-### Currently solving problems using Elixir and Phoenix, and learnig more about linux 😀
+### Currently solving problems using Elixir and Phoenix, and learning more about linux 😀

 ```elixir
  about = %{